amaea molecularly imprinted polymers (MIPs)

 What are amaea molecularly imprinted polymers?

-amaea’s molecularly imprinted polymers (MIPs) are a smart filtration media engineered to selectively capture unwanted molecules in wine.
-Their tailored binding sites and polarity enable precise removal of target compounds, helping preserve wine integrity while enhancing the overall sensory quality.
+amaea molecularly imprinted polymers are a smart filtration media engineered to selectively capture unwanted molecules in wine.
+Their tailored binding sites and polarity enable precise removal of target compounds, helping preserve wine integrity while enhancing the overall sensory experience.

 molecularly imprinted polymer